EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

   - iconUrl: https://raw.githubusercontent.com/HelpfulContributor/ES-Plugin/$version/icon.png
 ```

-This changed index file can then be PR'd back to the Plugin Index's master branch.
+This changed Manifest can then be PR'd back to the Plugin Index's master branch.